AAYUSH-droid/CareerSpot/README.md

 **Edit jobs**: users can edit existing jobs and update their details

-**View all jobs**: users can view all their jobs on a dashboard Responsive design: the app is designed to work on desktop and mobile devices
+**View all jobs**: users can view all their jobs on a dashboard

+**Responsive design**: the app is designed to work on desktop and mobile devices

 ## Technologies Used